MicrosoftDocs/windows-dev-docs/hub/apps/publish/publish-your-app/create-app-submission.md

 > [!NOTE]
 > - The owner of your developer account is always notified and can’t be removed from the audience list.
 > - The audience list is product specific and applied to all submissions of the product.
+To modify the notification recipients for a different product, follow the steps above for each product.
 > - Add-on inherits parent product’s audience list and can’t be managed separately.